NodeSecure/cli/docs/cli/config-create.md

 nsecure config create [configuration] [options]
 ```

-## 📝 Description

-The `config create` command is designed to help you easily create a new configuration file in the current working directory or in a specified location.
-This is particularly useful when you need to set up NodeSecure with custom settings specific to your project.

 ## ⚙️ Available Options

 | **Name** | **Shortcut** | **Default Value** | **Description**                                                               |